Liam Marshall Creative customer privacy notice

 Legitimate interests – we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
 All of your data protection rights may apply, except the right to portability.
 Our legitimate interests are:

-Our lawful bases for collecting or using personal information for the operation of client or customer accounts are:
+Our lawful bases for collecting or using personal information for the operation of customer accounts and guarantees are:

 Consent - we have permission from you after we gave you all the relevant information.
 All of your data protection rights may apply, except the right to object.
 To be clear, you do have the right to withdraw your consent at any time.